Absolutely. But your award will be reduced by the percentage of negligence attributable to you.

-You can be expected to be questioned about your background, the events causing you injury, your injuries, your doctors names, previous accidents involving injury, criminal record and for the identity of those persons who witnessed the events.
+You can expect to be questioned about your background, the events causing you injury, your injuries, your doctors’ names, previous accidents involving injury, criminal record and the identity of those persons who witnessed the events.

-Medical bills are calculated to form the basis of your injury claim.
-These are considered special damages as opposed to general damages such as pain and suffering and mental anguish.
+Medical bills form the basis of your injury claim.
+Medical expenses are considered special damages and are included with general damages such as pain and suffering and mental anguish.

 Yes.
-Healthcare insurer’s can place a lien on your injury case and are required to be paid from your settlement funds.
+Healthcare insurers can place a lien on your injury case which requires repayment from your settlement funds.

 No. A lawyer must have the authority from the client to resolve the matter.